 'Will you be diligent in prayer, in reading Holy Scripture, and in all studies that will deepen your faith and fit you to bear witness to the truth of the gospel?'
-That is the question which you will be asked at your ordination both as deacon and priest, and your answer will be: 'By the help of God, I will'.
+That is the question which you will be asked at your ordination whether as deacon or as priest, and your answer will be: 'By the help of God, I will'.
 The question and promise are a powerful reminder of the lifelong learning and formation that must underpin our ministry as deacons and priests.
 That commitment to education is particularly crucial in the years immediately following ordination, when the habits of a lifetime of service of God and God's people are being formed in us.

-In the Diocese of Lichfield, we take that commitment very seriously, devoting a substantial resource of high calibre to it, through our own diocesan staff and through our partnership with the Queen's Foundation.
+In the Diocese of Lichfield, we take that commitment very seriously.
 My expectation is that you in turn will make a correspondingly strong commitment, prioritising IME meetings and events, and entering fully into the shared learning which lies at their heart.
 The guidance we receive from the Holy Scriptures speaks to us with a fresh vigour and directness when we prayerfully integrate our studies with the everyday realities we are encountering in our ministerial service, and when we are opened up to insights from one another too.
 I am glad that IME phase 2 in this diocese is delivered through a framework that is biblical, contextual and ecclesial; my hope is that through your whole-hearted participation in this programme you will find your excitement is constantly in learning more and more of the mysteries of God's loving purposes in Christ.
 May what was said of the Jewish communities of Eastern Europe be said of the curates of Lichfield: 'They get drunk with the love of learning in the way that other people get drunk with the love of wine'.